About the Site

 Is there a Tékumel mailing list?

 A moderated list also exists at Yahoo!
 Groups.
 It is intended for specific questions about the world of Tékumel.
 No rules discussion is allowed.
-Prof. Barker participates and answers questions, as well as the Thursday Night Group.
 This mailing list is a wealth of information about Tékumel.
-To subscribe, send a message to: tekumel-moderated-subscribe@yahoogroups.com or go to http://groups.yahoo.com/group/tekumel-moderated
+To subscribe, send a message to: tekumel-moderated-subscribe@yahoogroups.com or go to http://groups.yahoo.com/group/tekumel-moderated.

 Other mailing lists:

-As discussion group of the Tsolyáni language for those using the available language resouces.
+http://groups.yahoo.com/group/tsolyani A discussion group of the Tsolyáni language for those using the available language resources.

 (Source: Brett Slocum)